SAP-samples/teched2022-DA261/exercises/hana_cockpit/ex1/README.md

 This exercise will teach you the basics of navigating the Database Overview page and how to find the information you need as a database administrator.

-1. Navigate to your SAP HANA Cloud Trial instance from the SAP BTP Cockpit ("trial" subaccount and "dev" space).
-Open the SAP HANA cockpit by clicking item **Open in SAP HANA Cockpit** from the **Actions** menu.
+1. Navigate to your SAP HANA Cloud instances from the SAP BTP Cockpit.
+Open the SAP HANA cockpit by clicking item **Open in SAP HANA Cockpit** from the **Actions** menu for the instance DEMO_HANA_DB.

     **Note:** *If this is the first time you launch the SAP HANA cockpit or SAP HANA database explorer, you will be asked to enter your credentials.
 The default username is DBADMIN and the password is what you entered when creating the instance.*